DylanDrechsel/dreddit-backend/readme.md

 Dreddit Backend is a REST API that stores and returns social media data for my website Dreddit.
 I used Postgresql as my database with Prisma as my ORM.
 I used Express to set up my server through Nodejs.
 All routes were tested on Postman before deploying to the frontend.

 ## Key Features:
-- Used Amazons aws-sdk along with S3 to allow users to upload pictures to Dreddit while their hosted on Amazon S3
+- Used Amazons aws-sdk along with S3 to allow users to upload pictures to Dreddit while being hosted on Amazon S3
 - Used bcrypt to keep users password secure by hashing them before they are stored in the database
 - Used cookie-parser to attached the JWT to the cookies header and deliver it to the frontend
 - Used dotenv to keep secret variables for jsonwebtoken and AWS hidden from Github